The climate in climate economics: CDICE - re-calibrating the climate of DICE

 \subsection{Temperature evolution as atmospheric CO2 increases at 1\% per year}

-Our second test again only tests the temperature equations while skipping the entire carbon cycle of DICE.
-This second test demonstrates that the overly slow warming of DICE-2016 upon an instantaneous increase in atmospheric CO2 (cf. Section~\ref{sec:test_4xco2}) is hardly detectable if CO2 increases gradually instead at a rate of one percent per year.
-The overly-slow response to a single perturbation is much less apparent when there is a series of perturbations, that is, when CO2 changes gradually.
-The test is of interest given the substantial body of literature relying on DICE-2016 for applications where CO2 typically changes gradually, not instantaneously.
+The purpose of the third test is to evaluate a CE's TCR.
+In contrast, the first two test cases primarily aim at calibrating a CE.
+The TCR is of interest as a measure of how the (model) climate responds to steadily changing conditions.
+From the point of view of a CE, one may also say that the TCR examines the CE's performance upon a series of perturbations, not a single one as in the tests used for calibration of the CE.
+Although still highly idealized, this test is thus closer to reality.
+Consequently, TCR is often considered a better measure to evaluate the performance of a climate model than ECS, which assumes the climate system to have equilibrated.
+A reasonable TCR is a necessary condition for any CE but, as we shall see, not a sufficient one.

-Two aspects of the test results, shown in Figure~\ref{fig:CMIPBM_1pctCO2}, deserve highlighting.
+Of the test results shown in Figure~\ref{fig:CMIPBM_1pctCO2}, two aspects deserve highlighting.
 First, all variants of DICE (shown in different color coding) are compatible with the CMIP5 data (black and gray lines).
-In particular, the temperature evolution of DICE-2016 (blue dashed) now lies within the range of CMIP5 models (solid gray lines).
+The temperature evolution of DICE-2016 (blue dashed lines) now lies within the range of CMIP5 models (solid gray lines).
 However, the warming is still slightly slower than the CMIP5 multi-model mean (black solid) during the first few decades.
-The bug-fixed version DICE-2016-BF (purple solid) warms more rapidly, as expected, and if also re-calibrated (CDICE), warms slightly faster than the CMIP5 multi-model mean.
-For longer time scales, DICE-2016-BF warms slightly less than either DICE-2016 or CDICE.
+CDICE (solid red) warms slightly faster than the CMIP5 multi-model mean.
 Variants of CDICE with extreme ECS (green and cyan lines, see Table~\ref{table:FreeParamsClimDICE} for parameters) indeed bracket the individual CMIP5 models.
-Second, the warming upon doubling of CO2 in this transient setup is decidedly lower than the ECS of the models.
-While this behavior is expected, we think concrete numbers are worth pointing out.
-Upon doubling of CO2 after 70 years, warming in the transient simulations considered in this section reaches between 1.3 K and 2.3 K across CMIP5 models (gray lines in Figure~\ref{fig:CMIPBM_1pctCO2}).
+Second, the transient warming of the models remains clearly below their ECS, even after the quadrupling of CO2 after 140 years.
+The TCR of the models is between 1.3 K and 2.3 K across CMIP5 models (gray lines in Figure~\ref{fig:CMIPBM_1pctCO2}).
 Associated values for ECS are roughly 50\% to 100\% larger, ranging between 2.05 K and 4.55 K (see Table~\ref{table:FreeParamsClimDICE}).
-Upon quadrupling of CO2 after 140 years, ECS exceeds the transient temperature change by about 40\% to 70\%.
+Upon the quadrupling of CO2 after 140 years, ECS still exceeds the transient temperature change by about 40\% to 70\%.